 10. Catering, weekend event service provider such as weddings, community events, charity events

-So I now have a master list of potential businesses to evaluate.
-So my next step is to narrow down the list based on some reasonable assumptions and my personal knowledge about each.
+I now have a master list of potential businesses to evaluate.
+My next step is to narrow down the list based on some reasonable assumptions and my personal knowledge about each.
 I also should just indicate in a flat out yes or no whether I really want to get involved in that particular industry.